Features Pricing Docs Blog Try Demo Log In Sign Up

 }

-5-15 minutes makes sense for dashboards and pages with live data.
-Stock tickers, real-time stats, live scores.
-The cache here is just to prevent the same screenshot from being rendered 50 times per minute.
+5-15 minutes makes sense for dashboards and pages with live data — stock tickers, real-time stats, live scores.
+The cache here is just to prevent the same screenshot from being rendered 50 times per minute when multiple users hit your app simultaneously.

-1-6 hours fits news sites, feeds, and blogs.
-Content updates a few times a day, but minute-level freshness doesn't matter for a screenshot.
+1-6 hours fits news sites, feeds, and blogs that update a few times per day.
+Minute-level freshness doesn't matter for a screenshot preview, so there's no reason to re-render more often than this.

 24 hours is the sweet spot for most use cases.
-Link directories, OG images, in-app previews.
-Sites don't change as often as you'd think.
+Link directories, OG images, in-app previews — sites don't change their visual layout as often as you'd think, and a daily refresh keeps things current without wasting credits.

-7 days works for stable pages.
-Documentation, landing pages, corporate sites.
-If you know the content updates once a week, there's no point screenshotting more often.
+7 days works for stable pages like documentation, landing pages, and corporate sites.
+If the content updates once a week at most, there's no point screenshotting more frequently than that.

-One thing that tripped me up early on — I accidentally cached error responses.
-A site was down, the API returned an empty response, and I happily stored that in the cache for 24 hours.
+One thing that tripped me up during the first few weeks — I accidentally cached error responses.
+A target site was down, the API returned an empty or broken response, and my code happily stored that in the cache for 24 hours.
+Every user who requested that screenshot for the next day got served a blank image.

 // Don't cache errors